 - Professional investment managers have been appointed to manage the Scheme's investments, the Scheme holds a range of diversified assets and there is regular monitoring of how these investments are performing. - An actuarial valuation of the Scheme is carried out at least every three years to assess the financial condition of the Scheme and determine the rate of contributions likely to be required to meet the future liabilities of the Scheme.
 In addition, an annual review of the solvency position of the Scheme is carried out on the assumption that it is wound up.
 If the Scheme is found to be insolvent, the Trustee Directors and the employer are required to complete a funding proposal for submission to the Pensions Authority with the objective of returning the Scheme to solvency. - The Trustee Directors have access to experienced professional advisers and administrators to assist with the proper running of the Scheme.
+They have also appointed a Risk Management Key Function Holder and Internal Audit Key Function Holder in line with legislative requirements.

 However, it is not possible to guard against every eventuality.
 For example, the employer or of particular relevance in this case, its holding company may cease to trade, go into liquidation or may for other reasons decide to cease its liability to contribute to the Scheme.
 In this event, the Scheme may be wound up and accrued entitlements would be discharged from the available assets (which may or may not be sufficient to discharge member benefit expectations, as outlined above).
+The Scheme is funded by contributions paid by the employer.
+Actuarial advice will have been obtained when setting those contributions.
+However, there is no guarantee that the Scheme will have sufficient funds to pay the benefits promised.
 It is therefore possible that the benefits payable under the Scheme may have to be reduced.
 If the Scheme is wound up and there is a deficit, the employer may not be under an obligation to fund the deficit or, even if the employer is under such an obligation, they may not be in a position to fund the deficit.
-Also, it is necessary to take some investment risk and other risks in order to manage the affordability of the Scheme benefits and the capacity of the employer to meet this commitment.
+Further information on this statement may be obtained from the Trustee.